What to Do in the School Holidays With Kids

 Make Your Own Cards And Gifts - Get creative for special occasions

 Stock up on your supply of special cards and gifts by getting them to make their own during the school break.
 Whether for birthdays, Christmas, anniversaries or other occasions they will be all the more special if you make your own cards and gifts.
-Sit them around the table and have a supply of plain, coloured card, glue, coloured pens, sequins, shells, material and whatever else you have sitting in your cupboards or for less fuss, get hold of a kit like the one here.
+Sit them around the table and have a supply of plain, coloured card, glue, coloured pens, sequins, shells, ribbon, material and whatever else you have sitting in your cupboards.

 Rescue An Animal And Get A Pet